microsoft/pxt-ev3/docs/labview.md

 ## Brick

-The brick category contains a number of blocks to display graphics on the brick screen.
+The **Brick** category has a number of blocks to display graphics on the brick screen.

 ![brick image](/static/labview/brickimage.png)